-Building 10 (informal addition) can be a tricky skill for some so make it a game!
+Building 10 (informal addition) can be a tricky skill for some so I like to make it into a game!
 Students pick a card and build ten with snow and ice.
-The ice is plastic ice cubes from the Dollar Tree.
-Add tweezers to sneak in some fine motor work.
+The ice are number cubes and I have my students place them into a plastic ice cube tray from the Dollar Tree.
+Add tweezers to sneak in some fine motor work too!

 Ice cube trays are perfect for a polar animal theme.
 For this ice cube pattern activity, kiddos copy the pattern.
 Extend the pattern and make your own pattern cards are also included.